St John’s RC Primary Burnley

 - If a child threatens, hurts or bullies another child, the class teacher speaks to the child to try to resolve the situation and our Stages approach is used.

-8.2 The class teacher explains the school rules with each class and ensures there is a clear understanding of them.
-In addition to the school rules, each class also has its own class rules, which are set through discussion by the children and the teacher which is then displayed on the wall of the classroom.
+8.2 The class teacher explains the school expectations with each class and ensures there is a clear understanding of them.
+In addition to the school expectations, each class also has its own class expectations, which are set through discussion by the children and the teacher which is then displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that is expected in the school.
-If any of the school rules or agreements are broken, the class teacher discusses these with the whole class during circle time in order to resolve and repair the issue.
+If any of the school expectations or agreements are broken, the class teacher discusses these with the whole class during circle time in order to resolve and repair the issue.

 8.3 The school recognises that on occasions children fall out with each other and conflict may occur.
 However, when we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such conflict by using Restorative Approaches.
 While it is very difficult to eradicate all conflicts, we do everything we can to ensure that all children who attend our school feel safe and are free from fear.